aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - Summer Sale promotion generated £1300 (6% of annual revenue).
 - For August, the promotion generated £1300 (39% of August revenue).
 Suggesting sales performance is very responsive to targeted promotions.
-- Promotion generated £630 (47% of all Summer Sale revenue) in target regions (Greater London and West Midlands).
+- Target regions (Greater London and West Midlands) generated £630 in Summer Sale purchases (47% of all Summer Sale revenue).
 Suggesting targeted regions are most responsive to promotions.
 - Noticeable peaks in Summer Sale revenue are West Midlands (£330, 1% of annual revenue) and Greater London (£300, 1% of annual revenue).
 This is to be expected as these were the target regions of the promotion.
 - West Midlands was very responsive to promotion by generating £330 (11% of West Midlands revenue).
 This is to be expected as the West Midlands was a target region of the promotion.
 - East Midlands was surprisingly responsive to the Summer Sale promotion, generating £200 (12% of East Midlands revenue), despite average performance during the rest of the year.